How SaaS PIM Software Can Benefit Your Business

 6. Integrations

 Integrations are a backbone for applications because, without integrations, data tends to stand in a silo.
-PIM systems that are delivered as SaaS usually come with more integrations.
+A PIM tool that is delivered as SaaS usually come with more integrations.
 Integrations are hard to deliver from on-premise applications due to the complexities involved in setting up, oauth2, etc.

 Because of this, it is not as easy to integrate on-premises PIM software with other systems.
 You’d need specialized IT skills to ensure compatibility, manage updates across systems, and troubleshoot issues.